Novation: History

 Scottish law seems to be more stringent than English law in the application of the doctrine of novation, and to need stronger evidence of the creditor's consent to the transfer of liability.

-In American law, as in English, the term is something of a novelty, except in Louisiana, where much of the civil law is retained.
+In American law, the term is something of a novelty, except in Louisiana, where much of the civil law is retained.

 Novation vs. assignment

 In contrast to an assignment, which is generally valid as long as the other party is given notice (except where the obligation is specific to the obligor, as in a personal service contract with a specific ballet dancer, or where assignment would place a new and special burden on the counterparty), a novation is valid only with the consent of all parties to the original agreement.
 A contract transferred by the novation process transfers all duties and obligations from the original obligor to the new obligor.

 Examples of novation

 For example, if there exists a contract whereby Dan will give a TV to Alex, and another contract whereby Alex will give a TV to Becky, then, it is possible to novate both contracts and replace them with a single contract wherein Dan agrees to give a TV to Becky.
 In contrast to assignment, novation requires the consent of all parties.
 Consideration is still required for the new contract, but it is usually assumed to be the discharge of the former contract.

 Another classic example is when Company A enters a contract with Company B and a novation is included to ensure that if Company B sells, merges or transfers the core of their business to another company, the new company assumes the obligations and liabilities that Company B has with Company A under the contract.
 So in terms of the contract, a purchaser, merging party or transferee of Company B steps into the shoes of Company B with respect to its obligations to Company A. Alternatively, a "novation agreement" may be signed after the original contract in the event of such a change.
-This is common in contracts with governmental entities, an example being under the United States Anti-Assignment Act, the governmental entity that originally issued the contract must agree to such a transfer or it is automatically invalid by law.
+This is common in contracts with governmental entities, an example being under the United States federal Anti-Assignment Act, where the governmental entity that originally issued the contract must agree to such a transfer or it is automatically invalid by law.
+Federal Acquisition Regulation 42.1204 covers the applicability of novation agreements when they are allowed as consistent with the interests of the government, and notes that "when it is in the Government's interest not to concur" the original obligor will retain responsibility for contractual performance.